espressif/esp-hosted/docs/Linux_based_host/SDIO_setup.md

 ## Wi-Fi and BT/BLE connectivity Setup over SDIO
 ### Hardware Setup/Connections
-In this setup, ESP peripheral acts as a SDIO peripheral and provides Wi-FI capabilities to host.
-Please connect ESP peripheral board to Raspberry-Pi with jumper cables as mentioned below.
+In this setup, ESP board acts as a SDIO peripheral and provides Wi-FI capabilities to host.
+Please connect ESP peripheral to Raspberry-Pi with jumper cables as mentioned below.
 It may be good to use small length cables to ensure signal integrity.

 | Raspberry-Pi Pin | ESP Pin | Function |
 |:-------:|:---------:|:--------:|